 Types of Financial Aid

-The Financial Aid Office provides assistance with federal and private loans and the Federal Work-Study Program.
+The Financial Aid Office provides assistance with federal and private loans, Federal Work-Study and need-based scholarships.

 Federal Direct Unsubsidized Loans

 If you qualify for an Unsubsidized Loan, the federal government will charge you interest from the day the loan is disbursed until it is repaid in full.
 Interest will accrue while you are enrolled in school, during a grace period and during authorized periods of deferment.
 You may pay the interest during these periods or it can be capitalized; that is, the interest will be added to the principal amount of your loan.